What did the parents and friends do?

 What Happens

 Your child will watch three videos about different children.
-In the first video, the child’s parent and a friend will take an object away before the child can reach it.
-Your child will be asked to choose the person they think took something "bad and dangerous" away.
-In the second video, your child will be asked to choose which object they think the parent will take away: a dangerous one or a safe one.
-In the third video, your child will be asked to choose which person, a parent or a friend, brought something “bad” and “dangerous.”
-Finally, after the videos, the study will end with two quick scenarios asking your child what they think about a parent's help.
+In the first two videos, a child will encounter a novel toy and the toy will be described as either "bad and dangerous" or "good and safe".
+Your child will be asked who they think will take the toy away: the child's parent or friend.
+In the third video, your child will be asked to choose which person, a parent or a friend, brought some "sugary candy" for a child.
+Finally, after these videos, the study will end with a couple of scenarios asking your child who they believe received help from a teacher while playing basketball!

 What We're Studying